TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/45 - Romans/Romans 8/Romans 8.27.md

 ---

-and he that searcheth the hearts knoweth what is the mind of the Spirit, because he maketh intercession for the saints according to [the will of] God.
+He who searches the hearts knows what is on the Spirit's mind, because he makes intercession for the saints according to God.